Dylan Carlson Player Props: Cardinals vs. Cubs

 Dylan Carlson At The Plate

-- Carlson is hitting .234 with six doubles, a triple, five home runs and 23 walks.
+- Carlson is batting .235 with six doubles, a triple, five home runs and 23 walks.

-- In 53.1% of his 64 games this season, Carlson has picked up at least one hit.
-He's also had nine multi-hit games.
+- Carlson has picked up a hit in 53.8% of his 65 games this year, with more than one hit in 13.8% of them.

-- Carlson has driven in a run in 16 games this season (25.0%), including six games with more than one RBI (9.4%).
-He has also driven in three or more of his team's runs in two contests.
+- Carlson has driven home a run in 16 games this season (24.6%), including more than one RBI in 9.2% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.